-The whale shark interaction of Oslob has been controversial since it started.
-Many people wrongly believe that there are no negative impacts to the whale shark interaction, and may even say that it helps in their conservation!
-Find out more about why we do not support this activity.
+The Oslob whale shark interaction has been controversial since it started.
+Many people wrongly believe that there are no negative impacts to the whale sharks in Oslob and may even say that it helps in their conservation.
+Find out more about why responsible divers should not support this activity.

 Compliance to interaction regulations was monitored by LAMAVE for 3,849 minutes.
 Surveys lasted for 20 minutes or until the shark moved out of sight.
 Over the course of the study, they recorded 1823 ‘active touches’ of the whale sharks.
 That equates to 29 touches per hour.

 In 89% of the events the contact is initiated by one of the feeders that touches the mouth of the shark, or places his foot in between the shark and the hull of the boat.
 This is usually to prevent the shark from bumping the boat, and pushing into it whilst it is getting fed (Fig. 38).
 The feeders have also been observed to occasionally stroke the sharks and push them away in an attempt to discourage the shark from feeding because they want to conserve the food for the next group of guests / next day.

 The feeding in Oslob is teaching whale sharks that boats and humans mean food.
 Oslob whale sharks are now observed to actively approach boats instead of avoiding them.
 This behavioural modification might also have inherent risks for whale sharks who travel outside of protected waters and wrongly approach shark fishing boats, as whale sharks are normally a highly migratory species.

 So what is so bad about contact and interaction with humans and boats?